RobThree/TwoFactorAuth/README.md

 ### Step 2: Verify secret shared key

 When the code is added to the app, the app will be ready to start generating codes which 'expire' each '`$period`' number of seconds.
-To make sure the code was entered, or scanned, correctly you need to verify this by having the user enter a generated code.
+To make sure the secret was entered, or scanned, correctly you need to verify this by having the user enter a generated code.
 To check if the generated code is valid you call the `verifyCode()` method:

 ````php
 // Verify code